btcpayserver/btcpayserver-doc/docs/Guide.md

 Developers can build entire businesses and projects on top of the stack.

 Enterprises can use it as a scalable and secure back-end of their infrastructure without ever having to put trust in a third-party.
-BTCPay Server is a [toolbox](https://www.facebook.com/kriptomedia/videos/vl.418099655731067/2898112140218815) with many usefull tools, it's up to you how to use it.
+BTCPay Server is a [toolbox](https://www.facebook.com/kriptomedia/videos/vl.418099655731067/2898112140218815) with many useful tools, it's up to you how to use it.

 ### Community articles